Go to homepage

 Certain conditions increase the risk from legionella:

-If you have any concerns or require any additional advice regarding water hygiene please call our contact centre on 0300 123 1966.
+If you have any concerns or require any additional advice regarding water hygiene please contact us.